midwinter1993/public-AE/README.md

 - `CASE_NAME` is the name of C program file, like `2.c` in our example.
 - `FS` is the file system to test

-### 6. Copy the mount options line by line (the order should be the same as the log file) in the file `template/mountfood`, like
+### 6. Copy the mount options line by line to the file `template/mountfood`

+The order should be the same as the log file.

 ```shell
 options=(